Skip to main content

 We added 2 new entities: Article and Tag and a BaseEntity that they extend.
 You can find working StackBlitz for the current state here:

-We use in-memory database, SQLite feature available via special database name :memory:.
+This uses an in-memory database, a SQLite feature available via special database name :memory:.

-This is our server.ts file after this chapter:
+This is the server.ts file after this chapter: